borisding/universsr/README.md

 - Combination of Babel and `webpack` enables writing next generation JavaScript and code optimization.
 - Using `webpack-bundle-analyzer` to visualize size of webpack output files.
 - Delightful testing with `jest` framework and `enzyme` testing utilities for React components.
-- Progressive Web App (PWA) with webpack's `offline-plugin` and SEO ready.
+- Progressive Web App (PWA) with webpack's `offline-plugin`.
+- SEO ready with `react-helmet` component to manage document head.
 - Build API with Node `http-proxy` integration.

 **[Back to top](#table-of-contents)**